TheSonOfThomp/AdamThompson/includes/bio.md

-Hey, I've designed apps and sites with Noom, KnowRoaming, and Sony and studied Systems Design Engineering at the University of Waterloo.
+Hey, I've designed with Noom, KnowRoaming, and Sony and studied Systems Design Engineering at the University of Waterloo.
 I’m a big-picture problem solver—always looking for the best solution to the right problem.
 I have a passion for music, travel and healthcare.
 Let's work together and make something great.